-It’s not really a question of which is the best Gili Island but which is best for your style of travel.
+It’s not really a question of which is the best island but which is best for your style of travel.
 Each Gili has its own personality, so choose wisely!

 Backpacker’s Paradise: Gili Trawangan

-The biggest and most built-up of the three Gilis, Gili Trawangan (Gili T for short) caters to the European backpacker and flashpacker crowd.
-When you tell local people you’re going to Gili T, they often react with surprise and stop just short of saying “Why?!?”
+The biggest and most built-up of the three, Gili Trawangan (Gili T for short) caters to the European backpacker and flashpacker crowd.
+When you tell local people and Bali expats you’re going to Gili T, they often react with surprise and stop just short of saying “Why?!?”

-Despite all the warnings, we liked Gili T a lot more than we expected to.
+Despite all the warnings, we liked it a lot!

 There are beachside bars a la Cocktail, the movie.
 They play mellow dance tunes and cheesy pop hits while offering 2-for-1 happy hours featuring sketchy bootleg booze.